0xGodx/dank-memer-selfbot/README.md

 dont use on ur main

-i do not give a fuck if you get banned, if you dont want to
+i do not give a fuck if you get banned, if you dont want to use it, then dont